Debt Management Program

 - The certified counselors will inform your creditors about the debt management plan and become the payer on your accounts.

-- They may negotiate with creditors for lower interest rates, reduced monthly payments, or stopping late fees.
+- Negotiate with creditors for lower interest rates, reduced monthly payments, or stopping late fees.

 - Each month you will make an electronic payment to ACCC, which will be used to pay your creditors.